Unforgettable Views at Bolafjall Mountain

 Flat top Bolafjall mountain with snow

-With its awe-inspiring natural beauty, Bolafjall Mountain is a must-visit attraction in the Westfjords.
-This Icelandic mountain offers an unforgettable experience with stunning views of the ocean, complete with a unique viewing platform and a rolling rugged coastline.
+The stunning Bolafjall is a must-visit attraction in the Westfjords.
+This Icelandic mountain offers an unforgettable experience with panoramic views of the ocean, complete with a unique viewing platform and a rolling rugged coastline.
 It’s no surprise that visitors flock to the mountain during the summer months as it’s one of Iceland’s peaks that can be accessed by car, making it easily reachable for anyone looking to explore the country’s natural beauty.
 Here’s everything you need to know if you’re planning to make Bolafjall part of your next Icelandic adventure.

 Where is Bolafjall?

-Bolafjall is a mountain peak located on the north-western coast of Iceland near the town of Bolungarvík.
-Standing at an incredible 628m tall, the views from the top peak are truly astounding.
-On a clear day, you can see across the fjord and set your eyes upon the dramatic Hornstrandir Peninsula.
+Bolafjall Mountain is located on the northwestern coast of Iceland, near the town of Bolungarvík.
+Standing at an incredible 628m tall, the views from the peak are truly astounding.
+On a clear day, you can see across the fjord and gaze at the dramatic Hornstrandir Peninsula.

 The Bolafjall Viewing Platform

-The viewing platform is a steel structure that was built on the peak of Bolafjall mountain in 2022.
-With 60 tonnes of steel used in its construction, its location on the cliff edge provides visitors with an unparalleled panoramic view of the surrounding mountain line, while ensuring their safety.
+The viewing platform is a steel structure that was built on the peak of Bolafjall Mountain in 2022.
+With 60 tonnes of steel used in its construction, its location on the cliff’s edge provides visitors with an unparalleled panoramic view of the surrounding mountain line, while ensuring their safety.
 Since its completion, tourists have flocked to enjoy the views and take photos from a new perspective.

 A view from Bolafjall on a clear day across the fjords including the radar station.